 -

-The topics should be about advanced materials.
+They won’t count for any course credit.
+The topics should be about advanced materials that are not taught in regular courses.
 A few that I have mentored at Loyola:

 If you are still interested this far, feel free to contact me with questions, either via an email or stop by during my open office hours.